This guide has a complimentary tutorial video.

 For Dell systems check the Dell FTP Website:

 Select your system type and model number.
 Alternatively press [Ctrl] and [ f ] and search for your model number.
-In the case of the Inspiron 13 7347 I will search for 7347:
+In the case an XPS 8300.

-Dell usually package the SATA drivers as .exes however they cannot be loaded by Windows in this form.
+Dell sometimes package the SATA drivers as .exes however they cannot be loaded by Windows in this form.
 You will need to launch the Dell .exe to extract the driver, double click it:

 Then select ok once its informed you all the files have unzipped.